A forensic analysis of Newcastle 7 -1 Spurs, December 1996

-Kevin Keegan’s Newcastle United Entertainers were undoubtedly flawed, but at times they were just phenomenal – such as against Tottenham in December 1996.
+Kevin Keegan’s Newcastle United Entertainers undoubtedly had their flaws, but at times they were genuinely phenomenal – such as against Tottenham in December 1996.

 “It was not a very pleasant experience,” said a visibly traumatised Gerry Francis after the game.
 The Spurs manager’s untamed power mullet looked even more dishevelled than usual.

-Meanwhile, Terry McDermott, Kevin Keegan’s most trusted mustachioed deputy, argued the scoreline might have been doubled had Newcastle capitalised fully on their embarrassment of chances.
+Meanwhile, Terry McDermott, Kevin Keegan’s most trusted moustachioed deputy, argued the scoreline might have been doubled had Newcastle capitalised fully on their embarrassment of chances.

 “We are capable of winning our next eight or nine games in a row,” McDermott declared, eager to counter any suggestion they were a team that lacked consistency.
 The Magpies had not won any of their previous seven games and were tail-spinning down the table and out of the title race.